 Money Supply and Choice

-(1) We are simplifying the value chain to revenue that comes from clients that is then used to make mortgage payments to a bank (with the unrealistic supposition that the coffee shop is owner and not renter of the premisses it uses to run its business).
+(2) We are simplifying the value chain to revenue that comes from clients that is then used to make mortgage payments to a bank (with the unrealistic assumption that the coffee shop is owner and not renter of the premisses it uses to run its business).